jht9629-nyu/IM-Screens-2024-03-ima/README.md

 Several dedicated computers and screens will be available to preview installations on the floor and street facing areas of the 370 Jay Street campus.

-Begining in 2024 the p5videoKit has by augmented with the [p5moLibrary](https://github.com/molab-itp/p5moLibrary)
+Begining in 2024 the p5videoKit is augmented with the [p5moLibrary](https://github.com/molab-itp/p5moLibrary)
-- a p5js Library for multi device experiences on handheld and large screens with cloud storage
+- a p5js Library for cloud storage enhanced multi-device experiences from handheld to large screens

 ## Syllabus Overview